![]() ![]() |

 · Senior thesis won award for best economics thesis my year

 · Research-assisted several distinguished professors, including David Weil, Jesse Shapiro, and Glenn Loury.
+At least some of them love me now

 · · ·